lbnl-science-it/scienceit-docs/docs/hpc/software/module-management.md

 The Software Module Farm (SMF) is managed by the [Lmod](https://lmod.readthedocs.io/en/latest/index.html){:target="_blank"} {{ ext }} Environment Module system to set the appropriate environment variables in your shell needed to make use of the individual software packages.

+Environment Modules are used to manage users’ runtime environments dynamically.
+This is accomplished by loading and unloading modulefiles which contain the application specific information for setting a user’s environment, primarily the shell environment variables, such as `PATH`, `LD_LIBRARY_PATH`, etc. Modules are useful in managing different applications, and different versions of the same application in a cluster environment.

 The following commands are some frequently useful commands to manipulate modules in your environment:

 ```bash